BirgitRijvers/NanoCLUST-tutorial/Tutorial.md

 #### Teacher
 Please make sure the soon to be users of NanoCLUST are added to the dockergroup on the server.
-This can be done by adding `docker` to the groups parameter when creating accounts, or by running `sudo usermod -aG docker $USER`.
+This can be done by adding `docker` to the groups parameter when creating accounts, or by running `sudo usermod -aG docker [USER]`.

 ---
 # Introduction